LDonnez/eliminaro/README.md

 Log files from projects can take alot of disk space eventually, to tackle this issue I created eliminaro.
 A simple little go program to remove them.

+Besides removing log files, Eliminaro also removes the already merged git branches from your project.

 ## How to install

 1. Download the binary at https://github.com/LDonnez/eliminaro/releases